abhinand5/deeplearning-dev-containers/README.md

 You can also pull the prebuilt deep learning image from docker hub using this command

+`$ sudo docker pull abhinand5/deeplearning-dev`

+For a specific version, eg: v0.1.2

-`$ sudo docker pull abhinand5/deeplearning-dev:v0.1.1`
+`$ sudo docker pull abhinand5/deeplearning-dev:v0.1.2`

 > **Note**: Image size is bigger than whats shown in DockerHub, ~8GB after building on my machine.